-(1) Each PSAP shall:

-(a) restrict access to authorized personnel only.

-(b) meet State Fire Marshall Standards.

-(c) maintain radio consoles capable of communication directly with all First Response Agencies dispatched by them.

-(d) maintain radio logs which contain all information required by the Federal Communications Commission and Oregon Revised Statutes.

-(e) utilize plain english.

-(f) the Tillamook County PSAP shall maintain ambulance intake forms as supplied by the QA Coordinator for all ambulance calls, including non-emergency transports.
+- (1) Each PSAP shall: - (a) restrict access to authorized personnel only. - (b) meet State Fire Marshall Standards. - (c) maintain radio consoles capable of communication directly with all First Response Agencies dispatched by them. - (d) maintain radio logs which contain all information required by the Federal Communications Commission and Oregon Revised Statutes. - (e) utilize plain English. - (f) the Tillamook County PSAP shall maintain ambulance intake forms as supplied by the QA Coordinator for all ambulance calls.